vga-usask/gwf-vis_docs/plugins.md

 - `dataSource` _(required)_ The data source for the chart.
 - `dimension` _(required)_ The dimension name for the chart.
 - `variableNames` If specified, the chart are bound to the specific variables; otherwise the chart are bound to the current selected variable from the __variable control__.
 You should pass a string list in.
+- `locationLabelKey` If specified, the locations' labels, which are obtained from the specified field from metadata, would be shown instead of just showing location IDs.
+For example, if `locationLabelKey` is set as `my_label`, the location labels would be obtained from each location's `my_label` field of its metadata object.

 ### radar-chart
 It draws a radar chart of multiple variables for current dimension and location selection.